Chronic788/expenses-keeper/README.md

 See expenses-file-screenshot.png in this repo to see an example of how the file will come out.

-This is useful because it is an easy way to see a running list of all of one's expenses in one place and be able to do some simple analysis on it.
+This tool is useful because it is an easy way to see a running list of all of one's expenses in one place and be able to do some simple analysis on it.

 ## Anatomy